microsoft/CCF/sphinx/source/members/common_member_operations.rst

     $ ./scurl.sh https://<ccf-node-address>/members/vote --cacert network_cert --key member3_privk --cert member3_cert --data-binary @vote_accept_1.json
     {"commit":104,"global_commit":103,"id":0,"jsonrpc":"2.0","result":true,"term":2}

-Once a :term:`quorum` of members have agreed to recover the network, the network secrets are unsealed and each node begins recovery of the private ledger entries.
+Once a :term:`quorum` of members have agreed to recover the network, the ledger secrets are unsealed and each node begins recovery of the private ledger entries.

 .. note:: While all nodes are recovering the private ledger, no new transaction can be executed by the network.